 On the north end, you can continue as the urban setting gives way to a seagrape-lined route through North Beach Park and then onto a narrow Surf Road through a funky residential area.
-You can continue to within two blocks of Dania Beach Boulevard.
+This is my favorite part of the ride; it’s much less crowded and has m oretrees and foliage.
+You can continue all the way to the Dania Beach fishing pier.

 If you don’t pause, the bike ride will take about 90 minutes.
-If you stop for a beer or, as we did, to shop at Josh’s organic farmer’s market, you could spend considerably longer.
+If you stop for a beer or, as we did, you could spend considerably longer.

 Bike rentals on Hollywood Broadwalk

 Things to do near Hollywood: